devapp21c/hello-world/README.md

 Gilbert is here.
 I am trying to learn for the first time how to work with this amazing tool called github.
 They say it is based on something called 'git' and I probably need to learn what that is also.

+Gilbert is here again.
+Let's use this to work together with others!